physician's surrogacy - tips for becoming a surrogate mother

 • Have your support system actively engaged during this period, not just aware of it.

-Compensation transparency matters — and it’s one of the areas where agencies differ most significantly.
+Compensation transparency matters — and it’s one of the areas where agencies differ most.
 At Physician’s Surrogacy, surrogate compensation ranges from $55,000–$75,000+ in a flat-rate package.
-This figure is your total compensation, not a starting point that erodes with deductions.

 Separately, all of the following costs are covered by intended parents — you pay nothing out of pocket: